digitalnsw/research-help/consent/index.md

 We've built a tool that helps you build these forms quickly and easily.
 It also helps make sure your forms have all the mandatory bits.

 The tool will ask you a few questions about your research and then you'll get a form emailed to you.
-It usually take 10-15 minutes to complete.
+It usually takes 10-15 minutes to complete.

 <p>
 	   <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPAvNyaF5DZrNJOBTN43CAgSkKqB2cyodeTt8YV6fVyqu61A/viewform?usp=sf_link">